tryingsomestuff/Minic/README.md

 Starting from release 1.00 Minic support setting options using protocol (both XBoard and UCI).
 Option priority are as follow : json file, can be override by command line option, that can be override by protocol option.

 ## Strength
-Minic 0.98 is tested around 2840 on the CCRL 40/40 scale, so way to strong for a human being !
+Minic 0.98 is tested around 2840 on the CCRL 40/15 scale, so way to strong for a human being !
+and Minic 1.35 is tested > 3000 on the CCRL BLITZ 4CPU scale.
 STS : 1128/1500 @10sec per position (single thread)
 WAC : 277/300 @10sec per position (single thread)